NurIzyan1996/Customer-Segmentation/README.md

 # Customer Segmentation
-Creating classification where customers are classified into 4 segments (A, B, C, D) based on customer’s gender, age, profession, spending pattern, and etc for a company to design a marketing strategy to target the most profitable segments.
+Creating a deep learning model where customers are classified into 4 segments (A, B, C, D) based on customer’s gender, age, profession, spending pattern, and etc for a company to design a marketing strategy to target the most profitable segments.

 # Description